sarthak255/Desktop-Virtual-Assistant-jarvis/README.md

 ## Overview
-## Jarvis is a sophisticated desktop virtual assistant designed to streamline your workflow and enhance productivity.
-Built with advanced natural language processing and artificial intelligence, Jarvis offers a range of features including task management, scheduling, web browsing, and real-time information retrieval.
-Seamlessly integrate Jarvis into your daily routine for a more organized and efficient work environment.
+JARVIS is a full-fledged desktop virtual assistant designed to operate on Windows, Linux, and MacOS.
+It offers a variety of features including voice command, media control, file management, GPS tracking, task management, weather forecasting, and more.

 ## Features
 - Voice Command System